 An adaptive change can be thought of as a strategic change and is often associated with preemptive action, whereas transformational change is more likely to be a reaction.

-A transformational example would be a business responding to a disruption in the supply chain, a process that the organizational change management team would be heavily involved in.
+A transformational example would be a business responding to a disruption in the supply chain, a process that the organizational change management team would be heavily involved in.3

 What Does Organizational Change Management Do?

-Working in organizational change management means you’re given the responsibility of facilitating seamless transitions.
-This requires good preparation and planning skills, as well as the ability to implement plans and then adapt during execution.
+Working in organizational change management most likely means you're given the responsibility of facilitating a seamless change process and transitions.
+An effective change management requires good preparation, planning skills, and structured approach, as well as the ability to implement plans and then adapt during execution.

 Leaders vs. Managers

-- Leaders – In management, a leader looks at the overall picture and is able to easily articulate the changes happening within the company.
-This includes what’s happening and why, as well as what needs to be done to ease the transition.
-A leader may also take part in the planning process if a manager gives them a plan and they think something needs fine-tuning.
+- Leaders – In management, a leader looks at the overall picture and is able to articulate the changes happening within the company.
+This includes what's happening and why, as well as what needs to be done to ease the transition.
+A change leader may also take part in the planning process if a manager gives them a change management plan and they think something needs fine-tuning.